 \section{Introduction}

-Dense tensors are relevant in the fields of numerical simulations \cite{goal_decomp}, medical imaging \cite{human_connection}, signal processing\cite{sig_proc}, and color perception \cite{color}, among others.
-Low-rank approximations of dense tensors are a powerful tool used to compress such datasets and reveal relationships between modes.
-A popular decomposition for computing such approximations is the CANDECOMP/PARAFAC (CP), also called canonical polyadic, decomposition \cite{tens_sirev}, taking a user supplied rank $R$ and outputting a weighted sum of $R$ rank-1 tensors.
-The bottleneck kernel for CP algorithms \cite{ttb} is the matrix action of a mode-$k$ unfolding of a tensor with the Khatri-Rao product of factor matrices and is called the \emph{matricized tensor times tensor Khatri-Rao product} (MTTKRP).
+Dense tensors are relevant in the fields of numerical simulations \cite{goal_decomp}, medical imaging \cite{human_connection}, signal processing \cite{sig_proc}, and color perception \cite{color}, among others.
+Low-rank approximations of dense tensors are powerful tools used to compress such datasets and reveal relationships between modes.
+A popular decomposition for low-rank approximations is the CANDECOMP/PARAFAC (CP) decomposition, also called canonical polyadic decomposition \cite{tens_sirev}; the decomposition takes as input a user-supplied rank $R$ and outputs a weighted sum of $R$ rank-1 tensors.
+The bottleneck kernel for CP algorithms \cite{ttb} is the matrix action of a mode-$k$ unfolding of a tensor with the Khatri-Rao product of factor matrices and is called the \emph{matricized tensor times Khatri-Rao product} (MTTKRP).

-Most open-source tensor decomposition packages (see \cref{sec:related}) compute the MTTKRP by explicitly forming the Khatri-Rao product matrix, allowing for invocations to BLAS-3 algorithms but \emph{compromising on memory usage}.
-In contrast, we seek to compute the MTTKRP \emph{without} explicitly forming the Khatri-Rao matrix and \emph{instead} take advantage of the problem structure to develop \emph{matrix-free}, also called \emph{element-based}, algorithms.
-Our work extends the open-source GenTen\footnote{\url{https://github.com/sandialabs/GenTen}} tensor decomposition package with performance portable MTTKRPs and, \emph{as far as we are aware, introduces the first GPU algorithm for a matrix-free MTTKRP with dense tensors}.
+Most open-source tensor decomposition packages (see \cref{sec:related}) compute the MTTKRP by explicitly forming the Khatri-Rao product matrix, allowing invocations of BLAS-3 algorithms, but \emph{compromising memory usage}.
+In contrast, we seek to compute the MTTKRP \emph{without} explicitly forming the Khatri-Rao matrix and \emph{instead} take advantage of the problem structure to develop \emph{matrix-free} (also called \emph{element-based}) algorithms.
+Our work extends the open-source GenTen\footnote{\url{https://github.com/sandialabs/GenTen}} tensor decomposition package with an implementation of our dense matrix-free MTTKRP and, \emph{as far as we know, introduces the first GPU algorithm for a matrix-free MTTKRP with dense tensors}.